Joint Learning of Reward Machines and Policies in Environments with Partially Known Semantics

-We investigate an RL problem for a task encoded by a reward machine over a set of atomic propositions.
+In this paper, we investigate an RL problem for a task encoded by a reward machine over a set of atomic propositions.
 The reward machine and the labelling function associated with the atomic propositions are a priori unknown.
-The agent obtains the truth values of the atomic propositions via measurements from sensors, which, however, suffer from imperfections.
-Consequently, the truth values of the atomic propositions are uncertain.
+The agent obtains the truth values of the atomic propositions via measurements from sensors that suffer from imperfections, leading to uncertainties in the atomic propositions' truth values.
 Our main contribution lies in the development of an RL algorithm that learns a policy that achieves the given task despite the a priori unknown reward machine and the atomic proposition uncertainties.
 In order to account for such uncertainties, the algorithm holds a probabilistic belief over the truth values of the atomic propositions and it updates this belief according to new sensory measurements that arrive from the exploration of the environment.
 Furthermore, the algorithm maintains a so-called hypothesis reward machine to estimate the unknown reward machine that encodes the task.
 It uses the rewards the agent obtains as it explores the environment and the aforementioned belief on the atomic propositions to update this hypothesis reward machine.
-Finally, the algorithm deploys a q-learning procedure that is based on the hypothesis reward machine and the probabilistic belief to learn a policy that accomplishes the underlying task.
+Finally, the algorithm deploys a q-learning procedure that is based on the hypothesis reward machine and the probabilistic belief to learn \textcolor{blue}{an optimal policy} that accomplishes the underlying task.